I never thought much about the fact that I was single.

 Personally, I have noted a hierarchy of marital status “acceptability” in this country.
 Married is superior to Unmarried; Widowed is superior to Divorced; Divorced is superior to Never Married.
 Why?

-When asked my marital status, most of the time I call myself single.
+When asked my marital status, most of the time I simply say I’m single.

 Yes, I am a divorced woman with a complex story.
 Yes, I am a single mother or solo mother, depending upon your definition.
 Yet to me, marital status remains largely irrelevant to who I am, what I love, what I contribute, and how I define myself as a person and as a woman.